 In our workshop we will practice both poetry and the lyrical essay, learning how to harness the strong feelings a young writer wants to express, and finding the more tranquil space in which these words can find shape and meaning.
 We’ll read selections of both kinds of writing, but most of the work will come through the process of making: exercises designed to get at aspects of structure, sound, sense, movement, and design that make the words on the page do something new, something unexpected, and, hopefully, something fun to create.

 Christopher Boucher received his MFA in Fiction from Syracuse University in 2002, and he published his first novel, How to Keep Your Volkswagen Alive, in 2011.
 Chris teaches courses in creative writing, literature and magazine publishing at BC; he’s also the Managing Editor of Post Road, the English Department’s literary journal.
-Chris lives in Watertown with his wife and daughter.
+Chris lives in Watertown with his wife and two children.
 In his free time, he plays the five-string banjo.

 Susan Roberts earned her MA in English at Boston College and her BA in Journalism at St. Michael’s College.
 She has worked as a newspaper reporter and editor, and has had her poetry and non-fiction published in a variety of journals.
 She’s been on the full-time faculty of the BC English Department since 1996 and teaches courses in poetry, introductory literature, composition, creative writing, and non-fiction.
 A native of Vermont, she now lives in Boston with a small white dog who sometimes comes to her classes and three cats who do not.